aschechter10/dataviz-project-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * Which country is the best at each event?
- * (insert your question or task here) Is there any correlation between X and Y?
+ * What was the fastest time of each event?
- * (insert your question or task here) Are there interesting spatial patterns in X?
+ * Are there any patterns in which countries win which event?
- * (insert your question or task here) How many X are there across different Y?
+ * How many complete records are there?
+How many will need to be discarded because of missing data?

 ## Sketches